techlord001/user-bridge/README.md

 The `SingleUserRetriever` class is a service responsible for fetching individual user data from an external API.
 It implements the `SingleUserRetrieverInterface`, ensuring adherence to a defined contract for retrieving user data.
 The class is dependent on an HTTP client, specified by the `HttpClientInterface`, to make requests to the external API.

 When the `getUserById` method is called with a user ID as its parameter, `SingleUserRetriever` utilizes the HTTP client to send a GET request to the API.
 It then processes the API's response, extracting the user data and returning it as a `User` model instance.
-This encapsulation of the user retrieval process ensures that the class is easy to use, test, and maintain, promoting clean and efficient code organization.

 ---